File Virginia Workers’ Comp Claim

 In addition to medical treatment benefits, you are also entitled to reimbursement of lost compensation.
 In Virginia, an injured worker is not eligible for lost time benefits until after missing 7 days of work.
 But, if your disability from work continues for more than 21 days, you will receive payment for the first 7 days that were missed.

-The amount of compensation you receive will be based on your average weekly wage.
+The amount of compensation you receive will be based on your average weekly wage and whether you are totally off work or on light-duty (permanent partial disability or temporary partial disability).
 The average weekly wage is determined by calculating your weekly wage averaged out over the past 52 weeks.
 Your compensation is then determined by calculating two-thirds of your average weekly wage.
 As long as your doctor determines that you should not work, you can continue to collect wage benefits for a maximum of 500 weeks.
+For more information on the types of benefits you may be entitled to, you can read our article on Pain and Suffering in Virginia Workers’ Compensation.

 If your doctor decides that you are able to return to work, the workers’ comp insurance carrier will send you a Termination of Wage Loss Award.
 This form states that either you were able to return to work or did return to work on a certain day.
 You should not sign this form unless you agree with all of the information on it.